wooorm/gemoji/readme.md

 ## Data

-The emoji list is crawled from [github/gemoji][gh] and later processed for relevant information.
+The emoji list is crawled from [`github/gemoji`][gh] and later processed for relevant information.
 See its [license][gh-license] for more information.

-No images are included in this repository—the copyrighted material may or may not be available on the users computer.
+No images are included in this repository: the copyrighted material may or may not be available on the users computer.

 ## Related